lviit/themoviedb-react/README.md

 # themoviedb-react

 React with The Movie Database API.
-This product uses the TMDb API but is not endorsed or certified by TMDb.
+Not endorsed or certified by TMDb.